richkimzetapsi/tony-stark/README.md

 ## TONY STARK (IRON MAN)

+In the words of Abraham Lincoln:
-Self-proclaimed 'Genius Billionaire Playboy Philanthropist'
+> Genius Billionaire Playboy Philanthropist

 [Anthony "Tony" Stark](http://marvel.wikia.com/wiki/Anthony_Stark_(Earth-616)) was born to a family that owned *Stark Industries*, a defense company that develops and manufactures various defense technologies and advanced weaponry.